asu-cactus/Spark-Partitioning/README.md

 are `hyperspace`, `parts` and `buckets`.
 You are required to clear the hyperspace indexes, if there are any with same names previously created.
 `{NUM_OF_PARTS}` is used to set the value for the spark configuration `spark.sql.shuffle.partitions`.

+* _NOTE_: Currently the option to execute with `buckets` (`hive`) is commented as the current testing scenarios create large number of buckets which is undesirable and performs worse.

 4. Partitioning and bucketing keys are configurable by editing the `tpch.conf` file available in the `etc` directory within the package or in `src/resources/configurations` within the source code.
 Spark SQL `DataFrames` have case sensitive column names, all the column names are in `uppercase`.